April 21, 2026

 3. SAP Concur

-Best for: Large nonprofits with complex travel and expense needs and an existing SAP or enterprise ERP footprint
+Best for: Large nonprofits with complex travel and expense needs and an existing SAP or enterprise ERP footprint.

-4. BILL Spend & Expense (formerly Divvy)
+4. Divvy (now BILL Spend & Expense)

 Strengths: Free tier, simple budgeting interface, basic approval workflows.